kol999/ecs-cluster-cdk/README.md

 # CDK Fargate Example

-This example will deploy a application load balanced ECS service running a simple node application using the CDK.
+This example will deploy an ECS Fargate service with an ALB running a simple node application using the CDK.

 To run:
 ```